Barton County, Missouri Genealogy Guide

 Create a Free Family Tree

-Barton County, Kansas (Map It) was created on February 26, 1867 (Organized on May 16, 1872) from Peketon Territory.
-The county was named in honor of Clara Barton, founder of the American Red Cross.
-Learn More About State of Kansas History.
+Barton County, Missouri (Map It) was created on December 12, 1855 from Jasper County.
+The county was named in honor of U.S. Senator David Barton (1783-1837), one of the first senators from Missouri .
+Learn More About State of Missouri History

-A Map of Barton County, Kansas contains detailed information about roads and boundaries, these maps may include rural communities, churches, and cemeteries.
+A Map of Barton County, Missouri contains detailed information about roads and boundaries, these maps may include rural communities, churches, and cemeteries.

 Please contact the each clerk's department to confirm mailing address, hours, fees and other information before visiting or requesting information because contact information sometimes changes.
 The Clerk's Office DOES NOT DO RESEARCH.
 The documents are available to interested parties, barring confidential issues.
 Most staff will assist people in finding the materials, but it is up to the individual to do the research.